OpenEvalProject/evals/manuscripts/elife-77387/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02y3ad647 Department of Biology, University of Florida Saint Augustine United States
+1. Department of Biology, University of Florida Saint Augustine United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-2. https://ror.org/05p8w6387 Department of Biological Sciences, Florida Atlantic University Jupiter United States
+2. Department of Biological Sciences, Florida Atlantic University Jupiter United States ([ROR:05p8w6387](https://ror.org/05p8w6387))
-3. https://ror.org/01f5ytq51 Texas A&M University College Station United States
+3. Texas A&M University College Station United States ([ROR:01f5ytq51](https://ror.org/01f5ytq51))

 † Corresponding author

 ## Abstract

 Animals can evolve dramatic sensory functions in response to environmental constraints, but little is known about the neural mechanisms underlying these changes.
-The Mexican tetra, Astyanax mexicanus , is a leading model to study genetic, behavioral, and physiological evolution by comparing eyed surface populations and blind cave populations.
+The Mexican tetra, Astyanax mexicanus, is a leading model to study genetic, behavioral, and physiological evolution by comparing eyed surface populations and blind cave populations.
 We compared neurophysiological responses of posterior lateral line afferent neurons and motor neurons across A. mexicanus populations to reveal how shifts in sensory function may shape behavioral diversity.
 These studies indicate differences in intrinsic afferent signaling and gain control across populations.
 Elevated endogenous afferent activity identified a lower response threshold in the lateral line of blind cavefish relative to surface fish leading to increased evoked potentials during hair cell deflection in cavefish.
 We next measured the effect of inhibitory corollary discharges from hindbrain efferent neurons onto afferents during locomotion.
 We discovered that three independently derived cavefish populations have evolved persistent afferent activity during locomotion, suggesting for the first time that partial loss of function in the efferent system can be an evolutionary mechanism for neural adaptation of a vertebrate sensory system.

 ## Introduction